click2install/moondex/README.md

 This script is intended to be used on a clean server, or a server that has used this script to install 1 or more previous MDEX nodes.
 It may also work on a VPS with masternodes of other coins, but that may involve additional measures that are beyond the scope of these instructions (give it a shot if you want, but be prepared to troubleshoot).

 This script will install the masternode binaries (executable files) `moondexd` and `moondex-cli` into the common directory `/usr/local/bin`.

+The script involves these responses from you:
+### A. Provide a user name.
+This is the user that the masternode will be installed and run under (again, this is NOT the root user).
+### B. Provide a value for the RPCPORT setting (recommended values are provided in the script)
+###    You can (optionally) monitor the progress of the syncing and status of the MN when prompted.
+When you are done (or just tired of watching), you can press Ctrl+c to return back to the install screen.
+###    Record the configuration information provided at the end of the installation.

 2. When you are finished this process you will get some information on what has been done as well as some important information you will need for your cold wallet setup.
 3. **Copy/paste the output of this script into a text file (or similar) and keep it safe.**